How Approachable Are You?

 (Questions 2, 6, 14)Your score is 0 out of 0

-It seems obvious, but looking available is one of the most effective steps we can take toward breaking down physical barriers, reducing power distance, and keeping lines of communication open.
+It seems obvious, but looking available is one of the most effective steps you can take toward breaking down physical barriers, reducing power distance, and keeping lines of communication open.
 Not much says "leave me alone" more than keeping your office door closed, not talking to team members because they're less senior than you, or expecting people to address you differently from everyone else!

 (Questions 5, 7, 8, 9, 16)Your score is 0 out of 0